wmvanvliet/psychic/docs/nodes.rst

 .. function:: Node.train(d)

-    The term 'train' comes from the machine-learning literature as Golem/Psychic is foremost envisioned as a framework for brain-computer interfacing, of which machine-learning is an integral part.
+    The term 'train' comes from the machine-learning literature as Psychic is foremost envisioned as a framework for brain-computer interfacing, of which machine-learning is an integral part.

-    This function examines the data *d*, which is supplied as a :class:`golem.DataSet`.
+    This function examines the data *d*, which is supplied as a :class:`psychic.DataSet`.
 It stores any parameters it needs internally.
 This function returns the trained node.
 Not all nodes require training, but most do.

 .. function:: Node.apply(d)

-    Performs the functionality of node on the data *d*, which is supplied as a :class:`golem.DataSet`.
+    Performs the functionality of node on the data *d*, which is supplied as a :class:`psychic.DataSet`.
 Returns the resulting data.

+And a convenience method:

+.. function:: Node.train_apply(train, test)

+    Convenience function that calls both the ``train`` and the ``apply`` methods in sequence.
+If the ``test`` argument is omitted, both training and application of the node is performed on the data specified in the ``train`` argument.

 For example, to create a node that downsamples the signal to 100 Hz: